If you’re considering adding a Frenchie to your family, you’ll want to know what you’re letting yourself in for with this breed.

 The French Bulldog is a small, affectionate breed that makes a great companion for families.
 They are relatively low-energy dogs that don’t need a lot of exercise, and they are typically good with other pets.

 French Bulldogs can be reserved with strangers, but they make good watchdogs.
 Puppies are full of energy, but as adults, they are calmer and more low-key.

-If you are looking for a small, loving dog to add to your family, the French Bulldog may be the perfect choice for you.
+If you are looking for a small, robust, loving dog to add to your family, the French Bulldog may be a perfect choice.